Archives Glossary Terms

 ToF (Time-of-Flight) Sensor

 ToF (Time-of-Flight) Sensor (n.)
-A specialized camera sensor that measures the time it takes for light to bounce off objects in a scene.
-In mobile photography, ToF sensors are used to create accurate depth maps, enhancing features like portrait mode, augmented…
+A specialized depth sensor that measures distance by emitting infrared light and timing how long it takes to bounce back from objects in the scene.
+In mobile photography, ToF sensors do not capture images; they capture…

 Read MoreToF (Time-of-Flight) Sensor